-The Fund's actuary uses a stochastic approach which both limits the probability of future deficit to 20%, which is less prudent than the current gilts-cessation basis, but more affordable cessation liabilities whilst still providing sufficient protection for the other employers in the Fund; noting that in circumstances where exiting employers are unable to meet cessation liabilities, then all employers in the Fund would be required to pay revised contributions to meet the shortfall, resulting in increased contribution rates being imposed.
+The Fund's actuary uses a stochastic approach which both limits the probability of future deficit to 20%, which at the time was less prudent than the then current gilts-cessation basis, but produced a more affordable valuation of cessation liabilities whilst still providing sufficient protection for the other employers in the Fund; noting that in circumstances where exiting employers are unable to meet cessation liabilities, then all employers in the Fund would be required to pay revised contributions to meet the shortfall, resulting in increased contribution rates being imposed.

 The Fund Actuary's proposal was approved at the joint meeting of the Pension Sub-Committee & Pension Board on 21 June 2021 (Article XIV of the Minute of Meeting of the Pension Sub-Committee of the Policy and Resources Committee of 21 June 2021, report no 201-2021 refers) and the Funding Strategy Statement has been subsequently revised.
-All employers have been consulted in the drafting of this statement as required by pension regulations, prior to presentation to the Sub-Committee for approval.
+All employers had been consulted in the drafting of this statement as required by pension regulations, prior to presentation to the Sub-Committee for approval.